rempl/rempl/README.md

 ---

 - `session` - remote inspector for ui connections
-- `connected` - flag to represent a connection state to the remote end point (dev-server or DevTools in a browser)
+- `connected` - flag to represent a state of a connection to the remote end point (dev-server or Developer Tools in a browser)
 - `features` - list of available feature hosts